Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 # Setting Up Custom Bot
 > Note: All of the steps below assume that you have already purchased a Custom Bot subscription and are currently trying to configure it and set it up.
 {.is-info}

+> Note: For the easiest setup possible you should try to follow this guide step-by-step in order.
+{.is-info}

 ## Creating a Custom Bot Token